Chapter 1: The Pharmacy

 Why?
 Well because this is what happens when you give a machine capable of teleportation to two highly functioning degenerates.

-Yeah, you heard me.
+Yes, you heard me.
 We have a Teleporter.
 We have the means for instant transportation of a human being to anywhere on the planet…sort of.

 My phone buzzed.
 It was Buck, My housemate.
 He’s generally the one who runs the Machine and the only other person who knows about it besides me.
 He pushes the buttons.
 I call him The Pusher.

 I’ve known Buck forever, we were drawn together through my desperate delinquent need to consume alcohol and his ability to buy beer due to him being he only person in our social group who happened to be over 21 at the time.
-Buck was also in this ripper band that, while I have a forum to bring it up, were genuinely before their time and the fact that I’m not currently suckling from the swollen tit of bucks Success both shocks and upsets me.
+Buck was also in this ripper band that, while I have a forum to bring it up, were genuinely before their time and the fact that I’m not currently suckling from the swollen tit of bucks Success and fame both shocks and upsets me.

-“Did it work” the screen read.
+“Did it work?” the screen read.

 I looked around the room and let an uncontrollable grin etch its way onto my face and replied, “Dude… yes, yes it fucking worked.”

 I was excited, and deservedly so.
 This was a big win for us, and I think both of us were in need of a win at this point.
 See, we don’t actually know how this fucking Teleport thing works.
 That’s the hilarious karmic irony of us having this machine.
 It’s possesses the ability to take me anywhere I want, whenever I want…as long as we read the instructions.
 Trouble is, we didn’t actually get any instructions.
-All we got was a series of numbers and locations frantically scribbled on the back of an envelope during the final breaths of a speed freak we found quietly bleeding out in the alley behind our apartment.
+All we got was a series of numbers and a few locations frantically scribbled on the back of an envelope during the final breaths of a speed freak we found quietly bleeding out in the alley behind our apartment.